-An annotated and potted career history - a slightly more organised version is on my Downloadable CV which I will upload one day.
+An annotated and potted career history - a more organised version is on my CV - please request this from matt platts @ gmail . com.

 1997 - Early years, and Lead Developer / IT Manager for Delerium Music LTD.